 Please use caution while using your Instant Pot, and follow the user’s manual exactly.

-This can also be prepared in a slow cooker on high for 3-4 hours, or on the stovetop over a medium simmer for 1-2 hours - until the mushrooms are cooked through.
+This can also be prepared in a slow cooker on high for 3-4 hours, or on the stovetop at a rapid boil for at least 20 minutes - until the mushrooms are cooked through.